lucianopereira86/Quasar-GoogleMaps-Cypress/README.md

 ![quasar04](/docs/quasar04.JPG)

-The Circle button with a plus icon opens a modal that allows the user to add a circle around its marker with customized color, radius and opacity.
+The Circle button with a plus icon opens a modal that allows the user to add a circle around its marker with a customized color, radius and opacity.
 If the Circle button has a minus icon, it will remove the circle.

 ![quasar05](/docs/quasar05.JPG)